Growing under glass: fit your garden & budget

 Small size limits what you can grow.

-- PROS: DIY fixed version are cost effective.
+PROS: DIY fixed version is cost effective.

 Excellent for hardening off crops.

 Mobile versions great for warming soil in spring for early crops.